sovereign/sovereign/README.md

 Generate a private key and a certificate signing request (CSR):

-    openssl req -nodes -newkey rsa:2048 -keyout roles/common/files/wildcard_private.key -sha256 -out mycert.csr
+    openssl req -nodes -newkey rsa:2048 -keyout /tmp/wildcard_private.key -sha256 -out mycert.csr

 Purchase a wildcard cert from a certificate authority, such as [Positive SSL](https://positivessl.com) or [AlphaSSL](https://www.alphassl.com).
 You will provide them with the contents of your CSR, and in return they will give you your signed public certificate.

-Place the certificate in `roles/common/files/wildcard_public_cert.crt`.
+Place the certificate in `/tmp/wildcard_public_cert.crt`.

-Download your certificate authority’s combined cert to `roles/common/files/wildcard_ca.pem`.
-You can also download the intermediate and root certificates separately and concatenate them together in that order.
+Download your certificate authority’s combined cert to `/tmp/wildcard_ca.pem`.

 Lastly, test your certificate:

-    openssl verify -verbose -CAfile roles/common/files/wildcard_ca.pem roles/common/files/wildcard_public_cert.crt
+    openssl verify -verbose -CAfile /tmp/wildcard_ca.pem /tmp/wildcard_public_cert.crt

 #### Self-signed SSL certificate